sean21johnson/mangia-client/README.md

 ### User Flows:

-New / any user goes to landing page
+New / any user goes to landing page:
     -> views description of site
     -> views steps for getting
     -> views details to use demo account

-New user registers for an account
+New user registers for an account:
     -> user goes to signup page
     -> user enters registration details

-New user logs into account
+New user logs into account:
     -> user enters username and password

-User adds meal
+User adds meal:
     -> user clicks on 'Add Meal' button
     -> user enters image, name, description, category of meal -> user repeats process to create multiple meals

-User views meal collection
+User views meal collection:
     -> user views all meals in collection
     -> users see a picture and name of the meals they have stored

-User clicks on the picture of a meal
+User clicks on the picture of a meal:
     -> details of the meal expand
     -> user can see when the meal was originally created -> user can see a description of the meal
     -> user can delete the meal from the meal collection -> user can edit the meal

-User edits meal
+User edits meal:
     -> user changes the name, image, category and/or description of a meal

-User navigates meal collection using Mangia Nav Bar
+User navigates meal collection using Mangia Nav Bar:
     -> user searches in Mangia search bar for the name of a meal (any meal names containing this search term are filtered on the page)
     -> user selects a meal category from the dropdown (all meals in this category are filtered on the page)

 ---